dcaiafa/lox/docs/introduction.md

 }
 ```
 ### What next?
-* You can look at more complex examples.
+* Check out the lexer and parser section references.
-* Take a look at the lexer and parser section references.
+* Explore more complex examples.